10 Most Stunning Monasteries in Crete

 Today, visitors can access the on-site museum to examine the many things that the monastery utilised to fight the Germans.
 Among them is a wireless radio that is used to connect with allied troops in Egypt.
 Unfortunately, when German forces discovered the so-called radio, it led to the torture and killing of the abbot and many monks (in the jail of Agia, near Chania).

 If you’re in Chania, you shouldn’t miss visiting the Chrisoskalitissa Monastery.
 It is a beautiful ancient building situated on top of a cliff with a gorgeous view.
-The Chrisoskalitissa monastery is about 71 kilometres from the Chania center and around 5 kilometres from the beach of Elafonissi.
+The Chrisoskalitissa monastery is about 71 kilometres (44.12 miles) from Chania center and around 5 kilometres (3.11 miles) from the beach of Elafonissi.
 The monastery dates back to the 17th century and was built as a fortress, dominating the terrain with a great view of the Libyan sea.

 Monastery of Chrysoskalitissa